YingyiLiu/FinGreen3D/README.md

                   FINGREEN3D

-FINGREEN3D is a computational package to be used as the core part of the free-surface potential flow theory in finite water depth.
+FINGREEN3D is a computational package to be used as the core part of the free-surface potential flow theory under finite water depth.
 It is currently written in FORTRAN 90.
 The code is based on a state-of-the-art method developed in recent years by the authors.
 The main strategy of this method is to use different series expansions in appropriate sub-regions.
 Hence we can avoid calculating the Green's function by direct time-consuming integrations.

 FINGREEN3D is freely distributed under the LGPL License, Version 3.0, https://www.gnu.org/licenses/lgpl-3.0.html, and may be modified and